FatmaZahra26/DataViz_Project/README.md

 - Scikit-learn
 - Matplotlib
 - Seaborn
-- Plotly
+- Plotly go
 - HoloViews
 - Panel
-- Jupyter Notebook

 ## Dataset

 The dataset for this project is the "Students Performance in Exams" dataset which contains information on student performance in math, reading and writing exams.
-The dataset contains information on various factors such as gender, race/ethnicity, parental level of education, lunch, test preparation course, etc.
+The dataset contains information on various factors such as gender, race/ethnicity, parental level of education, lunch, test preparation course, etc. link of the dataset : https://www.kaggle.com/datasets/spscientist/students-performance-in-exams

 ## Installation
 To install the necessary packages, run the following command: